 If your collection is towards the advanced end there should often also be very good reference books we would want to buy and we can purchase the unused supplies and tools of the collector in addition to the stamps and envelopes.

-If there is a small amount of coins with the collection we can purchase them to make it easy for you but if you have a large number of coins or currency we recommend you call Steve Rye of A-1 Coins in Scottsdale.
-(480) 947-4141 or firstname.lastname@example.org.
-We sell all the coins we get to Steve as well and we do not retail any coins or currency at all.
+If there are coins with the collection we can ask that you call Steve Rye of A-1 Coins in Scottsdale.
+(480) 947-4141 or email@example.com.
+We sell all the coins we find to Steve as well and we do not retail any coins or currency at all.
 US Dimes, Quarters, Halves, and Dollars from 1964 and back have silver in them and will add up quickly to a nice sale for you.
 An exception to this is that Michael does buy Ancient and Medieval Coins but for his own collection.
-We are a top buyer for Ancient Greek, Roman, Classical and Medieval Coins and generally any coins issued before the year 1700.
+We are therefore a top buyer for Ancient Greek, Roman, Classical and Medieval Coins and generally any coins issued before the year 1700.

 If you live out of town you can also SHIP your stamps to us for an immediate offer.
 We get shipments in every week of small to large collections that meet the criteria above of what we are looking to buy.
 The US Post Office has a Medium Flat Rate Priority Mail box that is shaped like a shirt box that will hold an album or two nicely.
 FedEx Ground is also a great way to ship using your nearest FedEx Office store.
 When shipping to us first put the items inside a plastic bag just in case the box gets wet in transit.
 If we are out at a show we will take care of your package the day after we get back.
 Email to let us know what you are shipping and when and we'll watch for it and email you when it arrives.